fusioncharts/dev_centre_docs/getting-started/django/export-charts-using-django.md

 heading: Exporting Charts
 ---

 FusionCharts Suite XT uses JavaScript to render charts in the browser using SVG and VML.
 A prominent feature of the suite is the ability to export the rendered charts in JPG, PNG, SVG, PDF formats and export chart data as well.
-This article focuses on how you can export charts using FusionCharts JSP wrapper.
+This article focuses on how you can export charts using FusionCharts Django wrapper.

 In this section we will discuss how to: